NoroffFEU/development-platforms/mongoDB-case-study.md

 - After their version 4.0 came out they introduced transactions.
 - A transaction is a group of database operations that will only succeeds if all the operations within the transactions succeeds.
 This can impact a single record or multiple records.
 - The ACID transactions gives a guarantee that the database will be in a consistent state after running a set of operations.
+- some weaknesses to ACID:
+  - One is that the database needs to "lock" the resources involved to prevent writes from interfering with one another.
+So if more than one tries to write in the same data, they can be stuck and have to wait for the current edit to be finished.
+  - There is a performance cost to multi-document transactions.
+  - Limit transactions to 1 000 document modifications.

 ## Strengths